 First stop of the day was a known place for African Softshell Turtles (Trionyx triunguis) of which we quickly saw 7 individuals.
 This relictual species is very curious and easy to observe at this place, and besides the fact it feels somehow sad to see these beautiful animals in such an anthropogenic influenced place it also is amazing to see how graceful these big creatures swim through the water.
 Nearby hills delivered Fazilae's Salamander (Lyciasalamandra fazilae).

 A small boattrip brought us to the ancient ruined city of Kaunos were we found the usual suspects again; Spur-thighed Tortoise, Balkan Green Lizard, Snake-eyed Lacertid, Starred Agama, Anatolian Worm Lizard, Balkan Stream Terrapin, Levant Water Frog, Green Toad and two adult Glass Lizards (Pseudopus apodus).
-The local Rock Nuthatches were constructing which was a very intersting sight.
+The local Rock Nuthatches were constructing a nest which was a very interesting sight.

 Afterwards we drove on to the top Bozburun Tepesi for one of the most stunning views of the trip, a view over the entire Dalyan delta including Iztuzu Beach.
 With the last rays of sunshine we explored an interesting valley north of Köyceğiz.
 Of course Spur-thighed Tortoise was present as always next to Levant Water Frogs, but we also found a freshly killed Coin-marked Snake.

 With twilight we drove towards Dalyan again, checked in into the excellent BC Spa Hotel and had some excellent kebap and fish & chips afterwards.
 Afterwards we wanted to